 As he came out of the temple, one of his disciples said to him, “Look, Teacher, what large stones and what large buildings!”
 Then Jesus asked him, “Do you see these great buildings?
 Not one stone will be left here upon another; all will be thrown down.”

 When he was sitting on the Mount of Olives opposite the temple, Peter, James, John, and Andrew asked him privately, “Tell us, when will this be, and what will be the sign that all these things are about to be accomplished?”
 Then Jesus began to say to them, “Beware that no one leads you astray.
 Many will come in my name and say, ‘I am he!’ and they will lead many astray.
 When you hear of wars and rumors of wars, do not be alarmed; this must take place, but the end is still to come.
 For nation will rise against nation, and kingdom against kingdom; there will be earthquakes in various places; there will be famines.
 This is but the beginning of the birthpangs.

 “As for yourselves, beware; for they will hand you over to councils; and you will be beaten in synagogues; and you will stand before governors and kings because of me, as a testimony to them.
 And the good news must first be proclaimed to all nations.
 When they bring you to trial and hand you over, do not worry beforehand about what you are to say; but say whatever is given you at that time, for it is not you who speak, but the Holy Spirit.
 Brother will betray brother to death, and a father his child, and children will rise against parents and have them put to death;and you will be hated by all because of my name.
 But the one who endures to the end will be saved.

-My sermon from All Saints’ Sunday (November 4, 2018) on John 11:32-44.
+My sermon from the 26th Sunday After Pentecost (November 18, 2018) on Mark 13:1-13.
 Listen to the recording at the bottom of the page or read my manuscript below.

 Podcast: Play in new window | Download